stackbit-projects/magical-apple-65ff6/content/portfolio/port.md

 ### Rain: First Perspective

 It's getting gloomy out there!
 Only, it is not.
 Beloved as it is, for the warmth and joy it brings upon our world, something better was yet to make an appearance.
-Rain. everything was in place The signs were there it wasn't not one of those long days we didn't have to wait much.
-The lecture is over now flocking towards exit each with a different purpose in mind waiting looking through the window I spot her.
-Faster than everybody arriving at to solely enjoy the rain or at least she thought.
-Rain is everybody's best friend.
+Rain.
+Everything was in place.
+With the lecture coming to its end, faster than everybody she goes through the door and arrives at the playground to solely enjoy the rain; or at least she thought.

 ![](/images/20181206_150958-02-2.jpg)